Afghan government releases 100 Taliban prisoners after collapse of prisoner swap talks

 An Afghan official familiar with the development said the release Wednesday was unilateral and intended as a goodwill gesture.
-The official spoke on the condition of anonymity, as he was not authorized to discuss the release with the media.
+The official spoke on the condition of anonymity because he was not authorized to discuss the release with the media.

 The Afghan government is under immense pressure from the United States to move forward with peace talks with the Taliban following the signing of a U.S.-Taliban peace deal in February.
 Talks between the Afghan government and the Taliban have already been delayed for weeks, setbacks that threaten to derail the fragile U.S.-Taliban peace agreement.